 We have limited experience in marketing and selling drug products.
-We have not entered into arrangements for the sale and marketing of IGALMITM or BXCL501, BXCL701, BXCL502 or any other product candidate.
+We have not entered into arrangements for the sale and marketing of IGALMI or BXCL501, BXCL502, BXCL701, BXCL702 or any other product candidate.
 Typically, pharmaceutical companies would employ groups of sales representatives and associated sales and marketing staff numbering in the hundreds to thousands of individuals to call on the large number of physicians and hospitals.
 We may seek to collaborate with a third-party to market our drugs or may seek to market and sell our drugs by ourselves.
 If we seek to collaborate with a third-party, we cannot be sure that a collaborative agreement can be reached on terms acceptable to us.
-If we seek to market and sell our drugs directly, we will need to hire additional personnel skilled in marketing and sales.
+We may also need to hire additional personnel skilled in marketing and sales for our direct marketing and selling efforts.
 We cannot be sure that we will be able to acquire, or establish third-party relationships to provide, any or all of these marketing and sales capabilities.
-The establishment of a direct sales force or a contract sales force, or a combination thereof, to market our products will be expensive and time-consuming and could delay any product launch.
+The maintenance and expansion of our direct sales force or establishment of a contract sales force, or a combination thereof, as applicable, to market our products is expensive and time-consuming and could delay any product launch.
 Further, we can give no assurances that we will be able to maintain a direct and/or contract sales force for any period of time or that our sales efforts will be sufficient to grow our revenues or that our sales efforts will ever lead to profits.